-A yew hedge divides this side garden with a walled garden at the back of the house overlooking the Bullcroft park and planted with beech hedging, herbaceous borders, fruit trees and raised beds for vegetables.
+A yew hedge divides this side garden with a walled garden at the back of the house overlooking Bullcroft Park and planted with beech hedging, herbaceous borders, fruit trees and raised beds for vegetables.

 Access: Wheelchair accessible